nyancrimew/sclikearchive/README.md

 Simple bash script to archive all liked tracks of SoundCloud users, intended for use in a regular cron task.

+## Dependencies

+For this script to work yt-dlp and ffmpeg need to be installed.

 ## Configuration

 Create a .env file in the directory the script is going to be run in.